insect-biome-atlas/happ/README.md

 > is not available and you want to use Conda instead we recommend to first
 > install the conda environments with pixi by running `pixi install -a` from the
 > root of the repository.
 When the installation has finished, run `pixi shell`
-> to activate a shell ready to run the workflow.
+> to activate a shell ready to run the workflow. **For Mac users with the M-series
+> chip, running `pixi install -a` is required in order for HAPP to work.**

 - `--configfile <path-to-your-configfile.yml>`